Stresa: History

-Stresa is also the venue for the "Settimane Musicali"; an international classical music festival which is held annually in the summer.

 Transport

-Regular boat services from the town's two docks provide access to the nearby Borromean Islands.
-Until its May 2021 crash, the Stresa-Alpino-Mottarone Cable Car offered a 20-minute ride to the summit of Monte Mottarone, with the Giardino Botanico Alpinia en route.
-Eurocity services connect to Milano, Berne and Geneva.
+EuroCity train services connect south to Milan and north to Bern and Basel.
+Ferry-boat service from the town's two docks provides regular access to the nearby Borromean Islands.
+The nearest airport is Milan Malpensa (approx. 43 km).

+Until its May 2021 deadly disaster the Stresa-Alpino-Mottarone Cable Car offered a 20-minute ride to the summit of Monte Mottarone, with the Giardino Botanico Alpinia en route.
+As of late 2023 this is to be rebuilt in 2024 and reenter service in summer 2025.